 - Strategic Management in the Sport Industry

 - Legal Issues in Sport Settings

-Unique to the program at IU Bloomington, you’ll have the chance to collaborate with other students studying sport management through the Sport Marketing Alliance, which was created to develop connections between students and professionals in the sport industry.
-You’ll be exposed to dynamic speakers, internship opportunities, resume-building workshops, and more.
+Students can collaborate with peers studying sport management through the Sport Marketing Alliance.
+This was created to develop connections between students and professionals in the sport industry.
+Students enjoy exposure to dynamic speakers, internship opportunities, resume-building workshops, and more.

 University of Texas